radiocosmology/alpenhorn/demo/demo-script.md

 Because alpenhorn is data agnostic, it doesn't have any facilities out-of-the-box to import files.
 To be able to import files, alpenhorn needs one or more "import-detect extensions" to be loaded.
-For the purposes of this demo, we use the simple `pattern_importer` example import-detect extension provided in the `/examples` directory.
+For the purposes of this demo, we'll use the simple `pattern_importer` example extension provided in the `/examples` directory.
+This extension has already been incorporated into the alpenhorn container image that we're running, and alpenhorn has been set up to use it.

-As explained in the `pattern_importer` example documentation, the extension adds fields to two alpenhorn tables: `ArchiveAcq` and `ArchiveFile`.
+As explained in the documentation for the `pattern_importer` example, the extension adds fields to two alpenhorn tables: `ArchiveAcq` and `ArchiveFile`, as well as creating some of its own tables in the Data Index.
 Because of this, we need to run the extension initialisation before we can create the rest of the data index proper.

 To initialise the database for the extension, run the `demo_init` function provided by the
 extension:
 ```
   python -c 'import pattern_importer; pattern_importer.demo_init()'
 ```
+If you get a `ModuleNotFoundError: No module named 'pattern_importer'` error, you're probably not executing this command in the root-shell in the `alpen1` container.

 You should see a success message:
 ```(console)